What is a Reserve Currency?

 Countries hold reserve currency for a number of different reasons.
 They are an important indicator of ability to repay foreign debt, to defend a national currency, and even to determine sovereign credit ratings.
 Also, countries may simply hold a large amount of currency due to a trade imbalance as is the case with China and their U.S. dollar holdings.

-Here are the five countries with the most foreign reserve currency:
+The five countries with the most foreign reserve currency as of May 2018 (1):

-The European Central Bank, which serves the Eurozone, holds foreign currency reserves holds foreign reserve currency in the amount of $700 Billion -- more than Switzerland and less than Japan.
+The European Central Bank, which serves the Eurozone, holds foreign reserve currency in the amount of $740 Billion -- more than Switzerland and less than Japan.

 Other countries have very little in currency reserves.
 For example, Venezuela has experienced hyperinflation leading up to 2017 and holds just a few billion U.S. dollars needed to repay dollar-denominated sovereign debts.
-Argentina also faced dwindling currency reserves after its own fight with rising inflation before Macri won the presidency from the Peronists.
+Argentina also faced dwindling currency reserves after its own fight with rising inflation before Mauricio Macri won the presidency from the Peronists in 2015.